Mavyre/dekg-query-reply/README.md

 | All entities | { d \| ∃(∅) ∧ ηp(d) = * } | All nodes selection | 89.536ms | 0 | 3 | 3 | 0 | 2366 |

 ## Team of Teams survey data company

+This dataset has been extracted from internal employee survey, representing each employee skills level, field of work, and also hobbies as two CSV documents.
+The documents contains a few lines but a lot of columns.
+Data is anonymised.

 | Query (Natural Language) | Conjunctive Query | Query Type | Time (average 10 queries) | Semantic links used | Number of queried types on BV | Number of queried types on GS | Grouped results | Reply volume (number of elements) |
 |---|---|---|---|---|---|---|---|---|